ericf/express-handlebars/README.md

     value will render with no layout (even if a `defaultLayout` is defined).

 * `callback`: Function to call once the template is retrieved.

+### Statics

+The following is the list of static API properties and methods provided on the `ExpressHandlebars` constructor:

+#### `getHandlebarsSemver(handlebars)`

+Returns a semver-compatible version string for the specified `handlebars` module/implementation.

+This utility function is used to compute the value for an `ExpressHandlebars` instance's `handlebarsVersion` property.

 [Handlebars bug]: https://github.com/wycats/handlebars.js/pull/389